Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 So, is now a good time?

-Another strong signal is that rents in Sheffield are rising at about 5% per year, which confirms that demand for housing is real and not just speculative froth.
+Another strong signal is that rents in Sheffield are climbing at about 5.2% per year, which tells you demand from people who need somewhere to live is very real and not fading.

-On top of that, the Bank of England cut interest rates to 3.75% in December 2025, making mortgages more affordable and supporting future demand.
+On top of that, the Bank of England cut its base rate to 3.75% in December 2025, making mortgages more affordable, and Sheffield's price-to-rent ratio of roughly 20x suggests fair value rather than a bubble.

 Is it smart to buy now in Sheffield, or should I wait as of 2026?